LucientZ/DreamBerdChat/README.md

 Once the database has been initialized, `db.db` does not need to be run again.

+## Project specific formatting

+There are a couple of rules that this project follows in terms of code formatting.
+This is also important to make sure syntax is highlighted correctly since there isn't exactly a DreamBerd intellisense extension yet.

+### Variable names

+- Constants use all capital letters
+- Function arguments must start with an underscore `_`
+- Everything else is free game according to the dreamberd specs

 ## Funny DreamBerd things

 DreamBerd itself does not have a VSCode extension.
 As such, syntax highlighting is done using regex and